redking/dzr-redux-workshop/exercises/exercise2.md

 </button>
 ```

-Implement the action creator, allowing you to delete any message in the list.
+Implement the action creator to delete a message in the list.

 ## Tips